Set the default instance warmup for an Auto Scaling group - Amazon EC2 Auto Scaling

 Set the default instance warmup for an Auto Scaling group

-You can use the default instance warmup feature to improve the Amazon CloudWatch metrics used for dynamic scaling.
 CloudWatch collects and aggregates usage data, such as CPU and network I/O, across your Auto Scaling instances.
 You use these metrics to create scaling policies that adjust the number of instances in your Auto Scaling group as the selected metric's value increases and decreases.

-When default instance warmup is not enabled, each instance starts contributing usage data to the aggregated metrics as soon as the instance reaches the InService state.
-However, if you enable default instance warmup, this lets your instances finish warming up before they contribute the usage data.
-This keeps dynamic scaling from being affected by metrics for individual instances that aren't handling application traffic yet and that might be experiencing temporarily high usage of compute resources.
+You can specify how long after an instance reaches the InService state it waits before contributing usage data to the aggregated metrics.
+This specified time is called the default instance warmup.
+This keeps dynamic scaling from being affected by metrics for individual instances that aren't yet handling application traffic and that might be experiencing temporarily high usage of compute resources.

-Choose a time value for the default instance warmup
+Choose the default instance warmup time

 Important